gdr-igrv/igrv-website/content/authors/guillaume-moreau/_index.md

 ---
 # Display name
-title: Pierre Chevalier
+title: Guillaume Moreau

 # Is this the primary user of the site?
 superuser: false

-draft: true

 # Role/position
-role: "Co-responsable GT-RV"
+role:

 # Organizations/Affiliations
 organizations:
-- name:  ENIB, Lab-STICC, UMR CNRS 6285, équipe COMMEDIA
-  url: ""
-- name:
+- name: IMT Atlantique
-  url: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: false